 - 2.7.
 Principle of Security Based on Seniority & Qualifications - a.
 The Board and the Association agree that increased length of service in the employment of the Board entitles employees to commensurate increase in security of teaching employment.
-For the purpose of staff reductions, therefore, the Board shall retain those teachers who have the greatest seniority provided they possess the necessary qualifications for the positions available.

-2.8.
-Definition of Seniority

-a.
-In this Article, "seniority refers to a teacher on a continuing contract appointment and means a teacher's aggregate length of service in the employment of the Board, inclusive of service under temporary appointment and part-time teaching.

-For the purposes of calculating length of service, part-time teaching shall be credited fully as if it were full-time service.
+For the purpose of staff reductions, therefore, the Board shall retain those teachers who have the greatest seniority provided they possess the necessary qualifications for the positions available. - 2.8.
+Definition of Seniority - a.
+In this Article, "seniority" refers to a teacher on a continuing contract appointment and means a teacher's aggregate length of service in the employment of the Board, inclusive of service under temporary appointment and part time teaching; for the purposes of calculating length of service, part time teaching shall be credited fully as if it were full time service. - b.

-- b.
 In addition to the provisions of Article C.2.8.a, the seniority for an employee on a continuing contract shall include: - i.
-Teacher teaching on call seniority accumulated pursuant to PCA Article C.2.3: and - ii.
-Seniority ported in accordance with PCA Article C.2.2 provided that in no case, shall an employee be credited with more than one (1) year of seniority for any school year. - c.
+TTOC seniority accumulated pursuant to Provincial Collective Agreement Article C.2.3 (TTOC); and

+- Seniority ported in accordance with Provincial Collective Agreement Article C.2.2 (Porting Seniority) provided that in no case, shall an employee be credited with more than one (1) year of seniority for any school year. - c.
 When the seniority of two or more teachers is equal pursuant to Articles C.2.8.a and C.2.8.b, the teacher with the greatest continuous present employment with the Board shall be deemed to have the greatest seniority. - d.
 When the seniority of two or more teachers is equal pursuant to Article C.2.8.c, the teacher with the greatest aggregate length of service with another school authority recognized for salary experience purposes in this Agreement shall be deemed to have the greatest seniority. - e.
 When the seniority of two or more teachers is equal pursuant to Article C.2.8.d, the teacher with the earliest date and time of offer of employment with the Board shall be deemed to have the greatest seniority. - f.
-For the purposes of this Article, leaves of absence in excess of one (1) month shall not count toward aggregate length of service with the Board, except: - i. maternity leave; - ii. educational leave with pay; - iii. parenthood leave: - iv. leave for duties with the Association, the British Columbia Teachers' Federation or the Teacher Regulation Branch; - v. secondment to the Ministry of Education, a Faculty of a university or pursuant to a recognized teacher exchange program; - vi. long-term sick leave; - vii. leave for teaching with the Ministry of National Defence or Canadian Universities Service Overseas: and - viii. leave for elected office at the municipal, provincial or federal level. - ix. compassionate care leave (Article G.2)
+Leaves of absence in excess of one (1) month shall not count toward aggregate length of service with the Board, except: - i.
+Maternity/Pregnancy leave; - ii.
+Educational leave with pay; - iii.
+Parenthood leave; - iv.
+Leave for duties with the Association, the British Columbia Teachers' Federation or the Teacher Regulation Branch; - v.
+Secondment to the Ministry of Education, a Faculty of a university or pursuant to a recognized teacher exchange program; - vi.
+Long term sick leave; - vii.
+Leave for teaching with the Ministry of National Defence or Canadian Universities Service Overseas; - viii.
+Leave for elected office at the municipal, provincial or federal level; and - ix.
+Compassionate Care leave (Article G.2).